bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 and **Force code signing with Provisioning Profile** inputs regarding to the uploaded codesigning files

+1. Open the **Workflow** tab of your project on Bitrise.io
+2. Click on **Code Signing** tab.
+3. Click or drag and drop the App Store type provisioning profile in the **PROVISIONING PROFILE** field.
+4. Click or drag and drop the iOS Distribution certificate in the **CODE SIGNING IDENTITY** field.
+5. Click on the **Workflows** tab and select your deploy workflow.
+6. Select **Xcode Archive & Export for iOS** Step and scroll down to the **Force Build Settings** input group.
+7. Here provide the code signing input in relation to the uploaded provisioning profile and certificate in the following fields:
+   * **Force code signing with Development Team**,
+   * **Force code signing with Code Signing Identity**,
+   * **Force code signing with Provisioning Profile**.
+8. Specify manual codesign style If the codesigning files, are generated manually on the Apple Developer Portal,
+   you need to explicitly specify to use manual coedsign settings
+   (as ejected rn projects have xcode managed codesigning turned on).
+   To do so, add 'CODE_SIGN_STYLE="Manual"' to 'Additional options for xcodebuild call' input

+##

 ## Deploying to Bitrise

 The `Deploy to bitrise.io` step uploads all the **artifacts related to your build into the** [**APPS & ARTIFACTS**](https://devcenter.bitrise.io/builds/build-artifacts-online/) **tab on your Build’s page. ??**